-Successful sessions have been held in Rialto, Riverside, and Victorville with additional trainings planned for 2018.
+Successful sessions have been held in Rialto, Riverside, and Victorville with additional training planned for 2018.
 Parents and families are receiving valuable information about regional center, services, and advocacy.
 But the education is not one-sided.
 IRC is asking parents who attend these trainings to take surveys about their experience.
 Here is what we are learning.

 - are seeking more tools they can apply at home

-- are interested in ABA, speech therapy, occupational therapy and respite
+- are interested in ABA, speech therapy, occupational therapy, and respite

 - feel more services are needed for transitioning their children from school into adulthood/employment, etc.